This Privacy and Communications Policy (“Policy”) is effective as of June 1st, 2020.

 Information Storage And International Transfer

-Any Identity information and all other information which we collect on this Website will be stored and processed in our servers located in the United States.
-If you reside outside the United States, you consent to the collection, transfer, storage and processing of any information from your country to the United States.
+Any Identity information and all other information that we collect on this Website will be stored and processed in our servers located in the United States.
+If you reside outside the United States, you consent to the collection, transfer, storage, and processing of any information from your country to the United States.

 How to Update, Change or View Your Personally Identifiable Information